 But I finally realized that sometimes we can overindulge on things that aren’t too good for us.
-So having a lighter version would be good to have as an option.
-So this one is it.
-It feels decadent, it only requires a few ingredients, and I would probably eat a bowl of this and feel not only thoroughly satisfied but also very proud of myself for doing something good for my thighs for a change.
+So having a lighter version would be good to have as an option, and his one is it.
+It feels decadent, requires only a few ingredients and I would probably eat a bowl of this and feel not only thoroughly satisfied but also very proud of myself for doing something good for my thighs, for a change.

 Light Chocolate Mousse

 - 1 cup plain yogurt (this does not have to be Greek yogurt!
 I prefer to use a plain regular yogurt that is thick to avoid the tang flavor)